akinjide/akinjide-www/content/2017/what-im-doing-in-2017.md

 Time seems to fly, doesn't it?
 Well, a new year's here and I've completely changed my opinion about new year's resolutions, I always thought they were silly.
 However, the thought of starting a new year makes me feel **optimistic** about things to come.

-Looking back at last year I focused more on: building myself -- my persona -- learning and using lots of tech stuffs.
+Looking back at last year I focused more on: building myself -- my persona -- learning and using lots of tech stuff.
 Some goals were specific enough that I accomplished them, while some were way too vague and didn’t materialize.

 Just yesterday I thought it would be appropriate to do a brain dump of my plans and ideas for 2017.
 But I figured out instead of focusing on the outcome (e.g. the goals), I should focus on the process.
 Over the past year I’ve seen I'm indifferent to habit building so I would be focusing on building habits into my daily routine.